stratofax/pagecap/README.md

 ## Installation

+1. Install pipenv for your account: `pip3 install --user pipenv`
-1. Use pipenv: `pipenv install`
+2. Use pipenv: `pipenv install`
-2. Set up the virtual environment: `pipenv shell`
+3. Set up the virtual environment: `pipenv shell`
-3. When you're done, enter: `pipenv exit`
+4. When you're done, enter: `pipenv exit`

 Your installation will persist, just run `pipenv shell` to access your virtual environment.